 Activating Public Spaces In partnership with the City of Seattle and community members, we commissioned a series of public space activations to enrich the public realm and liven the space near the newly re-opened City Hall Park while supporting local artists.

-Public Relations We continued our public relations initiative to re-invigorate how the story of Pioneer Square is told to the broader community.
-As a result, Pioneer Square was positively featured in Crosscut, Axios Seattle, and Seattle Mag.
+Public Relations We continued our public relations initiative in collaboration reinvigorate how the story of Pioneer Square is told to the broader community.
+As a result, Pioneer Square was positively featured in The Seattle Times, Eater Seattle, and Fox 13.

 Cultivating Concierge Relationships We cultivated relationships with members of the Seattle Hotel Concierge Association and the Concierge Guild of Seattle to ensure visitors of Seattle are recommended activities in Pioneer Square.

-To view the BIA 2023 Work Plan and Budget, click here.
+To view the BIA 2024 Work Plan and Budget, click here for the Work Plan and here for the Budget.